dewalg/action-recognition/README.md

 variations that were used for experimentation.
 This also contains a "pipeline.py" file which is reponsible for creating a DataSet pipeline using the tensorflow API to feed the videos into the model for training.

+### References
+Some of the models and code are original, while some are based on previous work:
+> i3d models are based on work as described in <a href="https://arxiv.org/abs/1409.4842">Quo Vadis</a> by Szegedy et al. The original repository with their code can be found <a href="https://github.com/deepmind/kinetics-i3d">here</a>.
+> s3d models are based on the work done by Xie et al. in <a href="https://arxiv.org/abs/1712.04851">Rethinking Spatiotemporal Feature Learning For Video Understanding</a>.
+The authors do not provide any public code implementing their models.